 7. Go Shopping

 Belfast is additionally known for its world-class shopping.
 Victoria Square includes numerous boutiques and eateries as well as a cinema.
 Castlecourt and Forestside shopping centres also offer a variety of luxury and discount goods for sale.
 Fresh produce that is locally grown can be purchased at St. George’s Market.
-For more information on the local shopping, check out the listings at www.discovernorthernireland.com/shopping.
+Take a look at all of the local shopping options in Belfast.

 Belfast isn’t a very big city, but it’s always nice to be close to the action whether you are there for business or leisure.
 La Mon hotel in Belfast is ideally situated and has all the modern amenities you would ever need.
 If a hotel is not what you are after, there are bed & breakfasts, hostels and serviced apartments, which you can find after doing a bit of Googling.